 I began playing the trumpet in 7th grade, and for two years I sang tenor in my high school's literary quartet.
 I enjoyed reading music and I responded deeply to beautiful harmony.
 In 2005, my sophomore year at UGA, I had heard that the Baptist Student Union needed some brass players to fill their pit orchestra for an upcoming production.
 I learned that they annually put on a dinner theatre show as a fundraiser for summer missions.
 This would become my first exposure to the world of musical theatre.

-The production was 42nd Street (2005) and I found the ensemble music to be very challenging and fulfilling.
-But when we began rehearsing with the cast, I quickly realized that I was constantly distracted from my music.
-Instead, I watched and sang along with the actors on stage.
-I wanted to be part of that, and two years later I got my first chance when I was cast as the lead role in Thoroughly Modern Millie.
-Never thinking twice about it, I began performing in 4 shows a year.
-My passion for musical theatre was evident.
+The production was 42nd Street and I found the ensemble music to be very challenging and fulfilling.
+But when we began rehearsing with the cast, I was constantly distracted from my music as I got caught up watching and singing along with the actors on stage.
+I wanted to be a part of that in earnest, and two years later I got my first chance when I was cast as the male lead in Thoroughly Modern Millie.
+My passion for musical theatre was born and before , I was performing in four shows a year.